martindmtrv/macbook-linux-tweaks/README.md

 sudo udevadm trigger
 ```

-This file is specific to a 2012 mid non retina Macbook Pro running Ubuntu 21.04
+This file is specific to a 2012 mid non retina Macbook Pro

-# /home/martindimitrov/.local/share/applications/brave-browser.desktop
+# /home/martindimitrov/.config/brave-flags.conf

 Custom configuration for what brave browser launch icon does.